SpenceKonde/DxCore/megaavr/extras/Ref_Timers.md

 In the future EB-series, the timer priorities will have to be considered carefully.

 #### Channels without pins
 If you are using a part (like a DD-series) where the pin mapping being used doesn't provide a pin for a given timer output channel, that channel is not available... at least not directly.
-However it is still there, it can still be used as an internal input... and therefor, you CAN use the CCL (either manually or with the Logic library) and set it to use input 0, 1, or 2 from a TCA, TCB, or TCD.
+However it is still there, it can still be used as an internal input... and therefore, you CAN use the CCL (either manually or with the Logic library) and set it to use input 0, 1, or 2 from a TCA, TCB, or TCD.
 In the case of a TCA, the input number of the logic block is the waveform output - so only WO0-WO2 (the outputs that go on Px0, Px1, and Px2).
 In the case of a TCB, the input number is the number of the type B timer (only the first three timers can be used in this way).
 And in the case of the TCD, input 0 is WOA, input 1 is WOB, and input 2 is WOC.
 But WOC just mirrors WOA (unless you've changed TCD0.CTRLC) - so it's just a way of using the WOA channel as input 2 instead of input 0, which may be important (since CCL input 2 is special, particularly for even numbered LUTs).which means it can be output through a CCL logic block.
 See the CCL chapter of the datasheet or the [Logic library docs for information on how you would implement these](../libraries/Logic/README.md).
 Whereas the event system gives you a relatively useless 1-clock long pulse when the PWM compare match occurs, the CCL has access to the levels.
 So you if were using a DD14, with the TCA mux set to the most-pinful and the default of the core, PORTC, there is still no PC0, and only WO1-3 of the TCA available.
 Between those three and TCD0 on PD4 and PD5, you've still only got 5 PWMs.

 But you could set input0 of LUT2 to be TCA0, enable the alternate pin mapping for the CCL LUT2 output (CCL output is on pin 3 or 6 of the LUT's "home port"), mask the other two inputs and set the truth table to 0x02, and get TCA0 WO0 on PD6.
 6 PWM channels!
 Hm?
 You need seven you say?
 Well, okay - you could use TCB0 as the input for a the CCL LUT0, 1, or 3, but instead of enabling pin output (since those pins don't exist, or in the case of LUT1 on PORTC are already being used), you would have to instead set one of the event channels to use that CCL LUT as it's generator.
 Event output can be piped to either pin 2 or 7 in a port.
 PORTD is your only good choice.
 Then you could set EVOUTD to be an event user for that channel, and switch it's portmux to the alternate pin, PIN_PD7.
 Now you've got 7 channels!
 You need *another*?
 You can actually get an 8th if you really work at it - but millis must be either running on TCA0 or disabled, you must have an HV UPDI programmer to reprogram it, otherwise the required fuse settings will brick it.
 You would have to disable the UPDI functionality (hence it cannot be reprogrammed without an HV programmer).
 That turns PF7, the nominal UPDI pin, into a GPIO pin (reset can be turned into an input, but not an output on the DD (and barely can in general) `*`) This has very few functions available - in fact it has only 2 special functions, the SS pin of one of the wacky SPI mappings on the DD-series... and the alternate output pin of EVOUTF!
 You can then repeat the process above with TCB1 and EVOUTF.
 And at that point you have 8 independently controllable duty cycles coming out of 8 pins on your 14-pin package, of which 3 pins are power or ground, and another of which (PF6/reset) is input only.
 So 80% of the potential output pins and more over half of the physical pins could be used to output PWM without even having to use some sort of software PWM scheme - once the duty cycles were set and the peripherals enabled, the PWM would be generated without CPU intervention.
 The two remaining pins could then be used as, say, a serial port so you could tell it what duty cycles to use or something.